Skip to content

 Shared Architecture, Different Journeys

 Both models share a Mixture-of-Experts transformer architecture with a total of 671B parameters, while only ~37B parameters are “active” for any given token.
 This gating approach amplifies capacity without linearly ballooning compute.
-They also support an extreme 128K context window—useful for long chain-of-thought (CoT) reasoning—and incorporate Multi-Token Prediction (MTP) to predict multiple tokens per step.
+They also support a 128K context window (useful for long chain-of-thought (CoT) reasoning) and incorporate an auxiliary Multi-Token Prediction (MTP) training objective that predicts multiple future tokens (inference is still standard next‑token decoding).

 But the fine-tuning process for each model is drastically different: